 Data Quality

 Data quality in the individual dataset should be kept available and accessible by user selection, either portrayed in the chart pane or accessible via pick report.
 Amalgamating data quality between products is outside the scope of this specification and is not addressed in interoperability catalogues.
-See also 9.1.7 for portrayal considerations.
+See also section 10.7 for portrayal considerations.

 Performance Standards for ECDIS